-Figure 6.
-Motor Control Module Label

-Engine Certification Label
+Figure 4.
+Motor Control Module Label Engine Certification Exemption Label

-An engine certification label is attached to the engine rocker cover.
+An engine certification exemption label is attached to the engine rocker cover.
 This label certifies the engine conforms to federal and state emissions regulations for its application.
 It gives the operating conditions under which certification was made.

-The following illustration is an example of an engine certification label.
+The following illustration is an EPA07 engine certification exemption label.